Wild yak: Conservation

 The wild yak is currently listed as Vulnerable on the IUCN Red List.
 It was previously classified as Endangered, but was downlisted in 1996 based on the estimated rate of population decline and current population sizes.
 The latest assessment in 2008 suggested a total population of no more than 10,000 mature individuals.

 The wild yak is experiencing threats applied by several sources.
-Poaching, including commercial poaching, has remained the most serious threat; males are particularly impacted because of their more solitary habits.
+Poaching, including commercial poaching, has remained the most serious threat; males are particularly affected because of their more solitary habits.
 Disturbance by and interbreeding with livestock herds is also common.
 This may include the transmission of cattle-borne diseases, although no direct evidence of this has yet been found.
 Conflicts with herders themselves, as in preventive and retaliatory killings for abduction of domestic yaks by wild herds, also occur but appear to be relatively rare.
 Recent protection from poaching particularly appears to have stabilized or even increased population sizes in several areas, leading to the IUCN downlisting in 2008.
 In both China and India, the species is officially protected; in China it is present in a number of large nature reserves.